moaz-sabri/pl-crypto/README.md

 - **previousPage()**: Method to navigate to the previous page.
 Decrements the current page number if it's greater than 1 and reloads cryptocurrencies for the previous page.

-- **moreCategories()**: Method to load more categories.
-Increases the number of categories per page by 10 and updates the view of categories accordingly.

 - **loadTrending()**: Method to load trending data from the CoingeckoService.
 Handles API call success and failure scenarios, and fallbacks to local data in case of API failure.

 - **loadChart(data: any)**: Method to load chart data based on the fetched cryptocurrency data.

 - **fetchCryptocurrency(id: string)**: Method to fetch cryptocurrency data by ID from the CoingeckoService.
 Handles API call success and failure scenarios, and fallbacks to local data in case of API failure.

+## Categories

+- **loadCategories()**: Method to load categories from the CoingeckoService.
+Handles API call success and failure scenarios, and fallbacks to local data in case of API failure.

+- **moreCategories()**: Method to load more categories.
+Increases the number of categories per page by 10 and updates the view of categories accordingly.

 ## Search